 I will individually review each of the following brands, and pool companies.
 Then list which of them sell the best pool, and the best pool for small budgets.
 The brands and pool companies, I have selected to review in no particular order are: Wilbar, Swim & Play, Wilkes, Hoffinger Industies, and Namco Industries.

 All of these companies offer a good pool, and most are manufacturers of well-known, trusted brands of above-ground swimming pools.
-While one company on the list is not so great, they do sell my favorite pool.
+While one company on the list is not so great, they do sell my favorite pool name.

 Best Pool On The Planet

-The best above ground pool you can buy goes by many names, but is best known as the Oasis.
-It was previously called the Esther Williams or Johnny Weissmuller.
+The best above ground pool you can buy goes by many names, but is best known as the Oasis (previously mentioned above).
+It was called the Esther Williams or Johnny Weissmuller way back.
 It is Owned and manufactured by Wilbar, and is tough as nails.

-Almost all pools today are made from aluminum or steel coil stock.
+Almost all pool walls today are made from steel or aluminum coil stock.
 The wall is one piece, and the two ends are mechanically fastened with hardware.
 Without water in most of today’s pools, the wall is extremely vulnerable.
 Most builders will not build your pool on a windy day for this reason.
+The walls are literally thinner than a dime

 Not so with the Oasis.
 The Oasis is made of extruded aluminum panels with ribs, that lock in together.
-These panels are twice as thick and four times stronger than coil stock walls.
+These panels are six times as thick and 10 times stronger than coil stock walls.
 This pool does not depend on water to hold up the walls.
-You could take a bat to this pool wall when its empty, try that with a coil stock wall and you will be scrapping it for its metal value (not much value if its tin / “steel”).
+You could take a bat to this pool when its empty, try that with a coil stock wall and you will be scrapping it for its metal value (not much value if its tin / “steel”).

-I prefer this pool over ones that cost $10,000.00 more, like the Gibraltar or Kayak pools.
-The Gibraltar has a wall made out of slats, but theirs are made of steel, and frequently rot out.
+The only pool you could compare this to would be a Gibraltar or Kayak.
+But those pools cost about 12,000 more to purchase and install.
+I actually prefer this pool over the likes of a Gibraltar or Kayak.
+The Gibraltar has a wall made out of strong slats, but theirs are made of steel, and frequently rot out.

 Best Value Above Ground Pools